Daffy's Elixir: Early advertisements

 Daffy’s original and famous elixir salutis: the choice drink of health: or, health-bringing drink.
 Being a famous cordial drink, found out by the providence of the Almighty, and (for above twenty years) experienced by himself, and divers persons (whose names are at most of their desires here inserted) a most excellent preservative of man-kind.
 A secret far beyond any medicament yet known, and is found so agreeable to nature, that it effects all its operations, as nature would have it, and as a virtual expedient proposed by her, for reducing all her extreams unto an equal temper; the same being fitted unto all ages, sexes, complexions, and constitutions, and highly fortifying nature against any noxious humour, invading or offending the noble parts.
 Never published by any but by Anthony Daffy, student in physick, and since continued by his widow Elleanor Daffy, London : printed with allowance, for the author, by Tho.
 Milbourn dwelling in Jewen-Street, 1693.

+Thomas Daffy biography

+Daffy (1671 – 1680), was educated at John Roysse's Free School in Abingdon, (now Abingdon School) from 1630 to circa 1634.
+He gained a scholarship to Pembroke College, Oxford in 1634, (BA 1635, MA 1640).

+He became rector of Harby in Leicestershire on the presentation of the Earl of Rutland before being removed (allegedly after causing offence to the Countess of Rutland).
+He took the incumbency of Vicar of Redmile in 1666, where he remained until his death.